Are you getting fed up with the shortages at the grocery store?

 What I’ve found works well for me is:

-- 21-22% protein the first 2-3 weeks (I use Nature’s Grown Organics Broiler Start-N-Grow)
+• 21-22% protein the first 2-3 weeks

 This gives them a little boost during the intense growth early on, but then prevents them from growing too fast later.
-Again, there’s no need to remove the feed at night like for the cornish cross.
+Again, there’s no need to remove the feed at night like for the Cornish Cross.

 Technically, you need to stay within your chicken limit per your city’s ordinances (which is typically 3-6 chickens).
 However, I like to bend the rules a bit.
 Especially if we’re talking about broilers, which are only going to be around for a few months.